Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 Architecture for both is similar, only difference is if both buckets are in the same account or different accounts.

-An IAM Role is configured during the replciation configuration.
+An IAM Role is configured during the replication configuration.

 Two types of replication